josalbert456/MyTxtReader/README.md

 A better architecture may be define a menuSetter class as an inner class of the TextViewer class so that there aren't so many statics which may seem a little wired.
 However, in consideration of extensibility, define the setters separately, though they seem a little redundant, is a good choice.

 Event operation is optimized: flip to next or previous page, long touch to show menu

+It is better to rename the BookMarker class PageRecorder.
+Book marker is only a small function or a little flag of it